freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 fi
 ```

 ## 1475.
-Add MAIN_MENU I could not find a recond for that phone number
+Add MAIN_MENU I could not find a record for that phone number

 ### 1475.1